canonical/data-science-stack/poc/intel/README.md

 Launch Jupyter notebooks with Intel xGPU support enabled for Tensorflow PyTorch, and OpenVINO.
 Note that MLFlow is also deployed along side Jupyter.

-## Verify Intel xGPU Availablity
+## Verify Intel xGPU Availability

-Running this PoC requires an Intel discreet or integrated GPU to be available on your system in order to run.
-In cases where a system contains both a dGPU and iGPU (e.g. NVIDIA discreet card with Intel iGPU), it is important to verify that the Intel xGPU is visible to the OS.
+Running this PoC requires an Intel discrete or integrated GPU to be available on your system in order to run.
+In cases where a system contains both a dGPU and iGPU (e.g. NVIDIA discrete card with Intel iGPU), it is important to verify that the Intel xGPU is visible to the OS.
 This can be done with a command like: